 There may be various types of compensation available to family members after the loss of a loved one.
 Our Queen Creek wrongful death attorneys regularly helps clients recover the following:

 Do not delay in seeking legal advice about a potential wrongful death lawsuit.
 As is the case in all states, there is a time limit to file this type of claim in Arizona.
 The law that restricts how much time you have to file is known as the statute of limitations.
 In Arizona, the statute of limitations grants two years from the date of the victim’s death to file.

 It is important to speak to an attorney as soon as possible, however, as a different deadline may apply to your case in a unique situation.
 If the wrongful act of a government entity or employee caused your loved one’s death, for example, you will only have 180 days to file an initial Notice of Claim.
 Our Queen Creek wrongful death lawyers can help you determine your deadline to file.

 If you have lost to somebody you love due to the careless or negligent actions of another individual, company, or entity, contact a wrongful death attorney as soon as possible.
 At Stone Rose Law, we can use our resources to conduct a full investigation into your case to determine liability and help secure the compensation you are entitled to.
-When you need a Queen Creek wrongful death lawyer, you can contact us online for a free consultation of your case or by calling our local law firm at (480) 498-8998.
+When you need a Queen Creek, Chandler, or Scottsdale wrongful death lawyer, you can contact us online for a free consultation of your case or by calling our local law firm at (480) 498-8998.